doronkopit/ShadowPix/README.md

 ```

 ## Global Method
-You can run the global method algorithm, using your own pictures and parameters -
+Example of global method usage, using your own pictures and parameters -
 ```js
 ~/ShadowPix
 ❯ python global_method.py